Chuchunna/analysis/README.md

 - 📌 **25% of incidents** were related to **call quality** (the #1 issue).
 - 📌 **Peak incident day** was **July 18** with 4 incidents reported.
 - 📌 **Manchester & London** were the most affected cities (4 incidents each).
-- 📌 **System issues** were the main drivers of incidents across locations.
+- 📌 **Call quality issues** were the main drivers of incidents across locations.

 ---